-Mission Linen Supply has been awarded the 2017 Water Hero Award for incorporating water saving practices into their daily operations and signigicantly reducing water usage at their facilities in Santa Barbara.
+Mission Linen Supply was awarded the 2017 Water Hero Award for incorporating water saving practices into their daily operations and significantly reducing water usage at their facilities in Santa Barbara.
 Mission processes thousands of pounds of laundry each week, making water an important part of their operations.
 By reusing water onsite and adjusting washing formulas, Mission has reduced their water usage by 30%, approximately 5 million gallons a year.

 The Santa Barbara Botanic Garden was awarded the 2016 Water Hero Award for serving as a role model for sustainable landscape practices, as well as for their recent achievement of constructing the Water Wise Home Garden and Island View Garden.
 In 2016, the Santa Barbara Botanic Garden celebrated its 90th anniversary and opened its doors to the new Pritzlaff Conservation Center, Island View Garden showcasing plants from the Channel Islands, and the redesigned Water Wise Home Garden.
 Their inspiring gardens demonstrate that you can use a wide variety of California native plants to save water, add beauty to your home, and preserve the environment.